36 Divided By 9

 1

 The quotient is 4, and the remainder is 1.
-This means 9 goes into 37 four times with 1 left over.
+Day to day, this means 9 goes into 37 four times with 1 left over.
 Understanding remainders is crucial in various applications, especially when dealing with real-world scenarios involving discrete quantities (like cookies or people).

 Real-World Applications of Division